Nepiki/Guides/Eternal-Eyes.md

 * Chapter 9 has a back-to-back boss rush.
 Garland, Jaress, and Lolita on the 9th Floor, Demon on the 10th, and Vorless on the 11th.

-* There is no dungeon in Chapter 10.
+* There's no dungeon in Chapter 10.
 The only fight is Luna, on the Top Floor in Villee Fort, which is why there's no "Fear" achievement for that chapter.

 ***